Table of Contents

 POD Go Connectivity

 Another cool benefit of the POD Go is the ability to use it in the 4 cable method configuration in a rig!
-By connecting it this way and setting the blocks up correctly, you can have effects before and after your amplifier’s preamp for incredible functionality!
+By connecting it this way and setting the blocks up.
+You can have effects before and after your amplifier’s preamp.
 Just imagine the power of the POD Go with your favorite tube amp.

 If you own a Helix, you might be disappointed as some of the more powerful features are not found in the POD Go.
-Although that was the plan according to Line 6 as they went for a simple to use multi effect processor with a smaller price tag.
+Although that was the plan according to Line 6.
+They went for a simple-to-use multi-effect processor with a smaller price tag.

-We give this unit a thumbs up!
+I give this unit a thumbs up!
 There is a ton of things it can do and so many features that any player would benefit greatly!
-The new POD Go will surely take the POD line in a great new direction!
+The new POD Go will surely take this line in a great new direction!

 What effects does POD Go have?